matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 A user can leave a room to stop receiving events for that room.
-A user must have been invited to, or joined the room before they are eligible to leave the room.
-Leaving from an invited state serves to reject the invite.
+A user must have been invited to or have joined the room before they are eligible to leave the room.
+Leaving a room to which the user has been invited rejects the invite.

-Whether or not they actually joined the room, if the room is an "invite-only" room, they will need to be re-invited before they can re-join the room.
+Whether or not they actually joined the room, if the room is an "invite-only" room they will need to be re-invited before they can re-join the room.
 To leave a room, a request should be made to
 |/rooms/<room_id>/leave|_ with::